 Work your way through your renovation list prioritising with this list in mind:

-Before and after pictures on a renovation project I worked on in Battersea, London
+Before and after pictures on a renovation project I designed and worked on in Battersea, London

 Now that you are clear on the areas you want to renovate its time to think about a budget.
 A good way of getting an idea is to get quotes from tradesmen and architects.
 Most builders will be happy to make a site visit and give you a quote for free.
 I recommend tendering for three quotes.
 Figuring out your budget is absolutely crucial and one of the top 10 things to consider before you renovate.